About Lana Rose

 That curiosity became a calling.
 Through The Art of Wild Love, I now bring together all that experience to create community circles for honest, embodied conversation around intimacy, queerness, and healing — spaces where we remember that love, in all its forms, is sacred, creative, and alive.

-The Art of Wild Love is where all these threads meet — a living practice of love as art, freedom, and transformation.
+The Art of Wild Love is where all these threads meet — a living practice of love as art, freedom, and integration.

 My Path To Polyamory